3-ingredient Peanut Butter Cookies (no egg + vegan)

 Simply add the 3 ingredients to a bowl and mix until combined.
 I recommend using a sturdy wooden spoon as the cookie dough is thick!

 Initially, the cookie dough will be very soft and feel like a very thick paste.
-However, the mixture will quickly thicken up and have the consistency of soft yet tacky cookie dough.
+However, the mixture will quickly thicken up and have the consistency of soft and tacky cookie dough.

-The more moist and tacky your cookie dough, the less crumbly and dry your final cookies will be!
+The more moist and tacky your cookie dough, the less crumbly your final cookies will be!

 Use clean hands (or a small ice cream scoop) to roll the soft cookie dough into balls.
 The cookie dough may look too soft to handle, but it will still work!